micmejia/bible-dump/AMPC/John/John 8.md

-Early in the morning (at dawn), He came back into the temple [[^a]court], and the people came to Him in crowds.
+Early in the morning (at dawn), He came back into the temple [court], and the people came to Him in crowds.
 He sat down and was teaching them,